Charleston Water Quality at a Glance

 Report Flooding Issues

-Report water main breaks, unusual water quality, or flood-related concerns immediately to Charleston Water System at (843) 727-6800.
-During king tides or storm events, prompt reporting helps the utility prioritize emergency response and protect water quality.
+Report water main breaks, unusual water quality, or flood-related water concerns immediately to Charleston Water System at (843) 727-6800.
+During king tides or named storm events, prompt reporting helps the utility prioritise emergency response and maintain water quality.
+You can also monitor active advisories via our live U.S. boil water advisory tracker.

 Quality News About Your Water